-Based on the requirement analysis of PREHUROCO the ApertusVR software library was chosen for implementing the system.
-By the help of the ApertusVR software library, a distributed software ecosystem can be created via Intranet/Internet.
-Basically, it can be divided into two major parts, Core and Plugins.
-The Core system is responsible for the Internet/Intranet communication among the participants of the distributed software ecosystem and synchronizes the information between them during the session.
-The plugin mechanism makes it possible to extend the capability of any solution which is created by the ApertusVR library.
+Based on the PREHUROCO requirement analysis, the ApertusVR software library was chosen for implementing the system.
+With the help of this software library, a distributed software ecosystem was created via the Intranet/Internet, which was divided into two main parts, the core and plugins.
+The core system is responsible for the Internet/Intranet communication between the elements of the distributed software ecosystem, and it synchronises the information between them during the session.
+The plugin mechanism makes it possible to extend the capability of any solution created by the ApertusVR library.
 Plugins can access and manipulate the information within the core system.

 Explanation of the PREHUROCO system

-The system is distributed to five major responsibilities:
+The system is distributed into five major responsibilities:

-3D scanning of the human operator.
+3D scanning of the human operator,

-Streaming the joint angles of the robot.
+streaming the joint angles of the robot,

-Collision Detection between the human and the robot.
+collision detection between the human and the robot,

-Alert human for the possible collision.
+alerting the human to the possible collision and

-Visualize the whole scenario.
+visualising the whole scenario.

-These responsibilities were implemented by the help of the ApertusVR library and each was encapsulated into six plugins [33]: Collision Detection Plugin, Visualization Plugin, Kinect Plugin, WebSocket Server Plugin, 5X3D Loader Plugin, NodeJS Plugin.
+In the present study, these responsibilities were implemented with the help of the ApertusVR library, and each responsibility was encapsulated into six plugins [33]: the collision detection plugin, the visualisation plugin, the Kinect plugin, the WebSocket server plugin, the 5X3D loader plugin and the NodeJS plugin.

-The 7th element is a WebSocket Client, which is implemented in the form of a HTML site with jQuery JavaScript library and Vibration API call [34] for mobile phones, but for more comfortable use the WebSocket Client could run also on a Smart Watch.
+The seventh element was a WebSocket client, which was implemented in the form of an HTML site using the jQuery JavaScript library and the vibration API method [34] for mobile phones; but for more comfortable use, the WebSocket client could also run on a smart watch.